Applies to Platform: UTM 3.0, 5.0

 Configure a Web Filter Profile

-A Content filter profile allows to define lists of remote resources to be used in Access Policies (see next section for more).
+A WEB filter profile allows to define lists of remote resources to be used in Access Policies (see next section for more).
 On the one side, you can define a list of domains or webpages that must be always blocked or bypassed, on the other it is possible to enable one or more categories of the URL filter, to block pages based on the content.

 In order to configure web filtering using URL Blacklist, first ensure the HTTP antivirus is enabled by checking the appropriate box.
 Then, you can select the whole category to block by clicking the green arrow or, alternatively, you can drop down the subcategories and select those individually in order to block some and not others.

 The Safesearch Enforcement is a server-side function of most search engines that acts similarly to the URL blacklist filtering.
 Results from searches on web search engines, indeed, may include results that would normally be blocked by the URL filter.
 When enabled on Endian, Safesearch will not send back search results that would be normally blocked by an URL filter.
-However, since all search engines have already switched to HTTPS protocol, this enforcement is effective only if also the HTTPS Proxy is enabled.
+However, since all search engines have already switched to HTTPS protocol, this enforcement is effective only if also the HTTPS Proxy in Decrypt and scan mode is enabled.

 Click Update Profile and then Apply the changes to proceed.